haloos/tool/README.md

 ### `npm run build

-See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.
+See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.l

 If you aren’t satisfied the build tool and configuration choices, you can `eject` at any time.
 This command will remove the single build dependency from your project.